learn-co-curriculum/dsc-introduction-to-neural-networks/README.md

 <img src="./images/new_first_network.png" width=600>

-When we generalize all this, a neural network looks like the configuration below.
+When we generalize this, a neural network looks like the configuration below.

-As you can see, to implement a neural network, we need to feed it the inputs $x_i$ (location, pricing and variety in the example) and the outcome $y$ (pricing in the example), and all the features in the middle will be figured out automatically in the network.
+As you can see, to implement a neural network, we need to feed it the inputs $x_i$ (location, pricing, and variety in this example) and the outcome $y$ (pricing in this example), and all the features in the middle will be figured out automatically in the network.
 That's why this layer is called the **hidden layer**, with the nodes representing **hidden units**.

 <img src="./images/new_first_network_num.png" width=600>

 ## The power of deep learning

-In our previous example, we have 3 input units, hidden layer with 4 units and 1 output units.
+In our previous example, we have three input units, hidden layer with 4 units and 1 output unit.
 Notice that networks come in all shapes and sizes.
 This is only one example of what deep learning is capable of!
 The network described above can be extended almost endlessly:

-- We can add more features (nodes) in the input layer.
+- We can add more features (nodes) in the input layer
 - We can add more nodes in the hidden layer.
 Also, we can simply add more hidden layers.
 This is what turns a neural network in a "deep" neural network (hence, deep learning)
-- We can have several nodes in the output layer.
+- We can also have several nodes in the output layer

 <img src="./images/new_deeper_network.png" width=800>

 And there is one more thing that makes deep learning extremely powerful: unlike many other statistical and machine learning techniques, deep learning can deal extremely well with **unstructured data**.

 In the ice cream vendor example, the input features can be seen as **structured data**.
-The input features very much take a form of a "classical" data set: observations are rows, features are columns.
-Examples or **unstructured data** however, are: images, audio files, text data, etc. Historically, and unlike humans, machines had a very hard time interpreting unstructured data.
+The input features very much take a form of a "classical" dataset: observations are rows, features are columns.
+Examples or **unstructured data**, however, are: images, audio files, text data, etc. Historically, and unlike humans, machines had a very hard time interpreting unstructured data.
 Deep learning was really able to drastically improve machine performance when using unstructured data!

 To illustrate the power of deep learning, we describe some applications of deep learning below: